Rovers FC (Seychelles)

-Rovers FC is a Seychellois association football club based in Victoria that currently competes in the Seychelles Championship.
-The current manager is Michel Renaud.
+Rovers FC is a Seychellois association football club based in Cascade that currently competes in the Seychelles Premier League.
+The current head coach is Michel Renaud.

 History

 Rovers FC was founded in 2018 and began playing in the Seychelles 3rd Division.
 The club was the champions of the 2nd Division and earned promotion to the 1st Division, the second-tier league of football in the Seychelles, following the 2019–2020 season.

 In November 2020 it was announced that Rovers FC had signed a major 2-year sponsorship deal with the Absa Group.